canjs/canjs/guides/more-on-components.md

 ## View Models
 It's considered a best practice to keep your can.Components thin.
-This helps maintain readability, and maintainability.
-To accomplish, you extract your scope from the can.Component into a can.Map.
+This helps maintain readability and maintainability.
+To accomplish this, you extract your scope from the can.Component into a can.Map.

-Open up *restaurant_list_component.js*, and add the following code to the top of the file:
+Open up *restaurant_list.js*, and add the following code to the top of the file:

 ```